 So while it's true that an MPA version of a site may fare better on the Core Web Vitals metrics at the 75th percentile than an SPA version of the exact same site, the SPA version should still strive to meet the "good" threshold.
 If the SPA version doesn't meet the "good" threshold for most users, then the initial load experience is probably still not perceived as good—even if the subsequent, in-page navigation experience is excellent.

 In the future we plan to develop metrics that encourage great, post-load experiences, and we believe this is the best path to incentivize high-quality SPAs in a way that doesn't compromise the initial load experience.
-We have already published our plans to develop a new responsiveness metric, and we're actively working on other post-load metrics as well, including metrics that measure SPA route transitions (see below).
+We have already delivered a new metric named Interaction to Next Paint (INP) that measures interaction latency throughout the entire page lifecycle, and we're actively working on other post-load metrics as well, including metrics that measure SPA route transitions (see below).

 We switched our site from an MPA to an SPA and our scores regressed.
 Is that expected? #